 I was reminded of this time-honored tradition as I laced my boots for a competitive climbing marathon this last weekend.
-This event, a fun, tongue-in-cheek celebration of the birth of sport climbing has as it’s signature event an 8-hour team rock-climbing marathon.
+The event, a fun, tongue-in-cheek celebration of the birth of sport climbing, has as its signature event an 8-hour team rock climbing marathon.
 Each route at the crag (in this case, Kanzianiberg, near Villach Austria) is assigned a certain number of points.
 Climbs have to be redpointed clean to count.
-I signed on, with my friend Andi Schwartz, because it is fun, and it fits perfectly into my training strategy: Building up my weekly volume of pitches on real limestone fits into my training for my climbing goals in the Dolomites during June and July.
+I signed on, with my friend Andi Schwartz, because it is fun, and it fits perfectly into my training strategy, which involves building up my weekly volume of pitches on real limestone toward climbing goals in the Dolomites during June and July.
 And so I inadvertently resurrected the climbing marathon as part of my rock climbing training this spring.

 But you don’t need a mullet to do a marathon.
 You can create your own Half Dome Day.
-Properly applied this can be an effective way to build some modulated, skill-focused, rock climbing training volume into your plan towards a climbing goal.
+Properly applied, this can be an effective way to build some modulated, skill-focused rock climbing training volume into your plan toward a climbing goal.
 And have some fun at the same time.

-Scheduling: Start by working back from your climbing trip, or the time you plan to peak.
-Let’s say you want to peak for October first, the start of Rocktober.
+As far as scheduling, start by working back from your climbing trip, or the time you plan to peak.
+Let’s say you want to peak for October 1, the start of Rocktober.
 Great.
-Work back a minimum of 8 weeks, and ideally, as we have now, 16 weeks until October first.
-Here is a quick summary of a sample training plan going out for 16-weeks.
+Work back 16 weeks (or a minimum of 8 weeks) from October 1.
+Here is a quick summary of a sample training plan going out for 16 weeks.